Open Access

 Predatory publishers

-When publishing Open Access, it is crucial to evaluate journals or publishers carefully before signing a publication agreement.
-Open Access publishers often cover costs through article processing charges (APCs), a model that has unfortunately led to the rise of predatory publishers.
-These fake publishers create journals solely to generate income, often bypassing essential practices like editorial oversight or peer review.
+These fake publishers create journals solely to generate income, often bypassing essential practices such as editorial oversight and peer review.
 They may send spam emails to researchers, offering quick publication times or low fees.
 To identify and avoid predatory publishers, consider the following:

 - Website credibility: Does the publisher’s website provide clear and professional information?